 2. It is the most open-minded city in the Arab speaking world!

-For more information about female solo travel around Middle Eastern countries, head to my article Travelling solo around Arabic countries as a Western woman.
+For more information about female solo travel around Middle Eastern countries, head to my article Travelling solo around Arabic countries as a female.

 3. One of very few Middle Eastern cities that has hostels, yay!

 One thing I have found a little frustrating when travelling around The Middle East is the distinct lack of hostels.